-Now that some restrictions have been lifted and we are slowly getting back to little bits of normality, one of the required measures to insure continued safety and to keep the situation stable is to wear a mask when in any retail outlet as well as keep your 2 metre distance.
+Now that some restrictions have been lifted and we are slowly getting back to little bits of normality, one of the required measures to ensure continued safety and to keep the situation stable is to wear a mask when in any retail outlet as well as keep your 2-meter distance.

 I’m used to working with brides in the sweltering August heat with no complaints so we ain’t going to let a mask ruin our look!

 All about the base!